tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/mollie.rst

 .. important::
    If you are trying Mollie as a test, with the Test API key, change the **State** to *Test Mode*.
-   We recommend doing this on a test Odoo database, rather than on your main database.
+   We recommend doing this on a test CoquiAPPs database, rather than on your main database.

 .. seealso::
    - :doc:`../payment_acquirers`